Has your child's teacher let you know that they think your child has ADHD?

 But teachers can't diagnose ADHD.
 They can tell you what they've noticed, but after that, you would need to get a professional to evaluate your child to see if they have ADHD or if something else is going on.

 There is no one test for ADHD.
-Instead, the ADHD diagnosis is based on observations of a child's behavior.
+Instead, the ADHD diagnosis is based on observations of a child's behavior in multiple settings.
 The teacher, sometimes past teachers, will play a key role in the process.
-The professional who makes the diagnosis is usually a specially trained doctor (a psychiatrist, pediatrician or psychologist), counselor, or social worker.
-They will ask you and your child's teachers to rate their observations of your child's behavior on standardized evaluation scales.
+The professional who makes the diagnosis is usually a specially trained doctor (a psychiatrist or pediatrician), psychologist, counselor, or social worker.
+They will ask you and your child's teachers to rate their observations of your child's behavior on standardized evaluation or rating scales.

 ADHD Treatment: Coordinating With the School